prateekbh/riot-tagrouter/README.md

 then that will be called too.
 2. *Tag not found*: Whenever a while mounting a tag is not found a 'tagNotFound' event will be triggered on the tag implementation and also if a function is passed to 'on-tagnotfound' attribute then that will be called too.

+##Usage
+Tell ppl how can this be added in their project? (script tags, webpack, grunt etc)

 ###Note
 All '*:slugs*' are replaced by '\*' internally, you can however use all the rules that you can use in riot router, however url params will be passed as oopts only for '*:slug*' keys